AtLongLastAnalytics/visar/docs/ROADMAP.md

 # VISaR Roadmap

 VISaR is built for data engineers and data platform teams who need to rigorously evaluate open-source software before bringing it into their environment.
-This tools solves a real need in regulated domains such as defence, aviation, and healthcare where software ingestion carries compliance obligations.
+This tool solves a real need in regulated domains such as defence, aviation, and healthcare where software ingestion carries compliance obligations.

 The two core use cases this roadmap serves: